- Study with Us

 - About Us

-With a population of approximately 1.7 million (about 704,000 on Penang Island), Penang retains a charming appeal and distinctive character.
+Penang retains a charming appeal and distinctive character.
 Its multi-racial population contributes to a wealth of social and cultural attractions.
-Much of its charm lies in its famous golden beaches and calm warm seas.
-As well as being home to Penang Medical College, the State is also the location of one of the oldest universities in Malaysia, Universiti Sains Malaysia.
+Besides being home to Penang Medical College, the State is also the location of one of the oldest universities in Malaysia, Universiti Sains Malaysia.

 Living in Penang

+George Town, in particular, is also a UNESCO World Heritage Site and a thriving tourist destination.
 Life in Penang is uniquely cosmopolitan with many nationalities opting to work, live and retire there.
 The locals are multi-ethnic, and you will see evidence of diversity living harmoniously together in their friendliness.
-Penang is a vibrant city which offers a modern lifestyle, alongside tradition and old world charm.
-This tradition is evident in the UNESCO World Cultural Heritage Site within Georgetown.
-Penang also has beautiful beaches, parks and hills perfect for enjoying nature and outdoor sports.

 Penang is also renowned as Malaysia’s culinary capital.
 From exotic local street food to elegant fine dining, its local cuisine is a perfect example of cultures combining to produce a dazzling combination of tastes and flavours.